MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 Because both forms are equivalent, you can choose whichever you prefer and even intermix them.
 (The full code for these examples can be found on [GitHub](https://github.com/MicrosoftDocs/python-sdk-docs-examples/blob/main/key_vault/provision_key_vault.py).)

 If your JSON isn't formed properly, you typically get the error, "DeserializationError: Unable to deserialize to object: type, AttributeError: 'str' object has no attribute 'get'".
 A common cause of this error is that you're providing a single string for a property when the library expects a nested JSON object.
-For example, using `"sku": "standard"` in the previous example generates this error because the `sku` parameter is a `Sku` object that expects inline object JSON, in this case `{ "name": "standard"}`, which maps to the expected `SkuName` type.
+For example, using `'sku': 'standard'` in the previous example generates this error because the `sku` parameter is a `Sku` object that expects inline object JSON, in this case `{ `name`: `standard`}`, which maps to the expected `SkuName` type.

 ## Next steps